All Episodes

 I think it's coming up on that now.

-And then Jack Nicholson got it for As Good As It Gets, and As Good As It Gets was indeed As Good As It Gets.
+And then Jack Nicholson got it for As Good As It Gets, and As Good As It Gets was indeed as good as it gets.

 Man, what a good movie that was.

-Titanic, Which, as I said, would make an interesting thing to discuss on the radio.
+Titanic, which, as I said, would make an interesting thing to discuss on the radio why that movie touched such a deep chord in everybody.

-And, of course, Jack Nicholson, who well deserved it for as good as it gets.
+And of course, Jack Nicholson, who well deserved it for as good as it gets, why it was a good movie.

 You may have seen the pictures.

-This is the lead story on Reuters.
+Britain's air and seaports, get this folks, this is the lead story on Reuters.

 Britain's air and seaports have been put on alert to the threat of anthrax being smuggled into the country by Iraq.

-The All Ports Warning follows a threat by Iraqi President Saddam Hussein to flood Britain with the deadly toxin disguised inside duty-free bottles of alcohol, cosmetics, cigarette lighters, and perfume sprays.
+The all-ports warning follows a threat by Iraqi President Saddam Hussein to flood Britain with the deadly toxin disguised inside duty-free bottles of alcohol, cosmetics, cigarette lighters, and perfume sprays.

 Good God.